JetBrains/intellij-sdk-docs/basics/persisting_sensitive_data.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-The Credentials Store API allows you to securely store sensitive user data, like passwords, server URLs, etc.
+The Credentials Store API allows you to store sensitive user data securely, like passwords, server URLs, etc.

 ## How to Use
 Use [`PasswordSafe`](upsource:///platform/platform-api/src/com/intellij/ide/passwordSafe/PasswordSafe.kt) to work with credentials.